ambernettech/chefdk-fundamentals/scene_07.md

 13
 -

-Adding it, like the others, to the file's content attribute.
+Adding it, like the others, to the file resource's content attribute.

 -
 14
 -

-By updated the file attribute we have introduced a change to the cookbook.
+By updating the file resource we have introduced a change to the cookbook.
 This change may not work.
 It could be a typo when transcribed from the slide, or the code that I have provided you is out-of-date, or very possibly incorrect.

-Before we apply the updated recipe we can use testing to ensure the recipe is corrrectly defined.
+Before we apply the updated recipe we can use testing to ensure the recipe is correctly defined.

 -
 15